edkrueger/eco395m/syllabus.md

 ## Final Project

-Project Work Days -- _Thursday, November 16th_, _Tuesday, November 28th_, and _Thursday, November 30th_ will be used for in-class project work.
+Project Work Days -- _Tuesday, December 3rd_, and _Thursday, December 5th_ will be used for in-class project work.

-Final Project Presentations will be on _Thursday, December 7th, 3:30pm-6:30pm CT_.
+Final Project Presentations will be on _Friday, December 13th, 3:30pm-5:30pm CT_.